-Order Picking System (Optional equipment)
+Order Picking System (Optional equipment) - Manual Steer

-Order Picking System (Optional equipment)
+Order Picking System (Optional equipment) - Manual Steer

-Rider trucks may be equipped with an optional order picking system.
+The truck may be equipped with an optional order picking system.
 This system is intended to allow efficient movement of the truck for short distances during order picking activities where materials are placed on or removed from the truck.
-The order picking system provides a band clamp at the control handle pivot to hold the handle in the operating position.
 The lever switches on each inner side of the control handle can then be used to move the truck forward slightly without having to twist the travel control.
 Before these features will function, the system must be activated by pushing either of two activation buttons on the control handle.
 Whenever the system is active, a yellow indicator light on the handle arm will turn on.